tmaquaponics/tmaquaponics.github.io/_posts/2025-02-08-molly-fish.md

 ### Reproduction

-Molly are constantly breeding, so much that you can up their population pretty qucikly.
+Molly are constantly breeding, so much that you can up their population pretty quickly.
 And we're talking exponential growth !
 They give birth every month to about 20 fry.
-Somtimes less, smetimes more, depending on the size of the female.
-On average, you can expect about 25 younglings.
+Sometimes less, sometimes more, depending on the size of the female.
+On average, you can expect about 25 younglings per female per month.

 When a pregant female is about to give birth, she starts isolating herself and chasing other females.
 At that time, it is best put her in a seperate tank to ensure the survivol of the fry.